BURLINGTON, Vt. (AP) - The sound system next door is making it hard for Olga Lopatina to love thy neighbor: Christ the King church.

 U.S. stocks are ending lower for a second day in a row, pulling the market further below record highs reached earlier this week.

-NEW YORK (AP) - U.S. stocks are opening slightly lower following a big advance the day before.
+NEW YORK (AP) - U.S. stocks are opening lower, putting the market on track for a second day of losses.